 |Women, Gender & Disability|

 |Independent Project in WGST|

 Other related courses with the approval of the WGST Department Chair

-1. Examine the sociocultural, economic, and political significance and consequences of gender as a socially constructed category that intersects with other achieved and ascribed statuses such as race, class, ability, religion, etc. to shape the experiences and knowledge of individuals and communities as well as fields of study.
+- PLO The primary goal of the Certificate program is to offer a formal program of study for graduate students who seek to include Women’s and Gender Studies as a specific area of concentration in their graduate studies.
+Students will: 1.
+Examine the sociocultural, economic, and political significance and consequences of gender as a socially constructed category that intersects with other achieved and ascribed statuses such as race, class, ability, religion, etc. to shape the experiences and knowledge of individuals and communities as well as fields of study.

-2. Develop foundational knowledge in diverse feminist and gender theories that re-conceptualize and recontextualize ideas, experiences, knowledge and knowledge production.
+- PLO 2.
+Develop foundational knowledge in diverse feminist and gender theories that re-conceptualize and recontextualize ideas, experiences, knowledge and knowledge production.

-3. Explore interdisciplinary research, methodologies, praxis, activism, and ethics focused on issues and topics in the field of Women’s and Gender Studies.
+- PLO 3.
+Explore interdisciplinary research, methodologies, praxis, activism, and ethics focused on issues and topics in the field of Women’s and Gender Studies.

-4. Develop in-depth knowledge of the schools of feminist thought and praxis most significant to their own disciplinary pursuits.
+- PLO 4.
+Develop in-depth knowledge of the schools of feminist thought and praxis most significant to their own disciplinary pursuits.